CLOSED FOR LABOR DAY - SEPTEMBER 1

 Fluoride Treatments for Kids

-Dental X-rays for Kids
+Dental X-Rays for Kids

-Our pedodontists recommend 2 minutes overall, which is 1 minute for the top and 1 minute for the bottom.
-To make it fun our team at BAKD tells our families to sing or hum their favorite song while brushing.
+Our pediatric dentists recommend 2 minutes total, spending 1 minute on the top teeth and 1 minute on the bottom.
+To make it enjoyable, our team at Bay Area Kids Dentist suggests singing or humming a favorite song while brushing to help kids stay on track.

 How often should my child visit the dentist?